OECD Home › Directorate for Financial and Enterprise Affairs › Corporate affairs › Publications & Documents › Meetings / Conferences / Agendas

 Meetings / Conferences / Agendas

-The Second Forum for Asian Insolvency Reform (FAIR) took place in Bangkok, Thailand, on 16 - 17 December 2002.
-The Forum was organised by the Organisation for Economic Co-operation and Development (OECD), AusAid and the Asian Development Bank, in partnership with the World Bank and the Japanese government.
-Itwas hosted by the Ministry of Justice of the Kingdom of Thailand.
+The Fourth Forum for Asian Insolvency Reform (FAIR) took place in New Delhi, India, on 3-5 November 2004.
+The Forum was organised by the Organisation for Economic Co-operation and Development (OECD), the Asian Development Bank, in partnership with the World Bank and the Japanese government.

 English, , 1,826kb

 Proceedings from the Third Forum for Asian Insolvency Reform - November 2003.
 This volume examines both the theory and the practice of Asian insolvency reform.
 It provides an extensive regional overview and assessment..

 A consultative meeting was held at the IEA in Paris on 13 October 2004, hosted by the Working Group on Corporate Governance of State-Owned Assets with key representatives from Ministries and state-owned enterprises in member countries, Members of Parliament and State Audit Bodies.

 This consultative meeting brought together representatives from Ministries and State-owned institutions in key non-member countries in order to have their input in the drafting of the Guidelines of Corporate Governance for State-Owned Assets.

 The second meeting of the Russian Corporate Governance Task Force on Transition to International Financial Reporting Standards (IFRS), met in Moscow, Russian Federation on 30 June-1st July 2004.
 The Task Force focused on the discussion of a draft report “Priorities for Transition to IFRS in Russia.